North Esk Irrigation Scheme - Under Development

 Pipelines and Pump Stations

 The construction design for the pipelines and pump stations has been broken into two parts reflecting the transfer line from the North Esk River and the distribution network from the Dalness Dam.
 Works will all concentrate initially on the transfer line to ensure that water is able to be collected from the North Esk during the winter of 2018.
-Construction work is planned to commence in February 2018.
+Construction work commenced in February 2018.

-The distribution network will follow with construction timing expected to start from April 2018.
+The distribution network will follow with construction starting in April 2018.

 Practical Completion for the scheme is scheduled for December 2018.